easy-updates-manager/easy-updates-manager/readme.txt

 * New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>

 == Upgrade Notice ==

+= 6.1.3 =
+Bug fix: email addresses for background updates were not working for non-core updates.

 = 6.1.1 =
 Fixed bulk action issue for bottom options in plugins and themes tab.